Benzoin Siam Resinoid has a beautiful, sweet Vanilla-like scent with highlights of caramel and bitter almonds.

 I prepared Benzoin Siam resinoid at 50/50 by weight with Benzyl benzoate, a compound that is found in the resin abundantly.
 Besides this natural affinity with Benzoin resin, Benzyl benzoate dissolves in oils and in alcohol making this a versatile product for a wide range of applications.
 The 50/50 ratio yields an easy-to-use and pourable product.

-Though some shops sell this resinoid as “Benzoin Essential Oil” (erroneously or intentionally), there is no essential oil of Benzoin since its aromatic molecules are not volatile enough to distil.
+Though some shops sell Benzoin Siam resinoid as "Benzoin Essential Oil" (erroneously or intentionally), there is no essential oil of Benzoin since its aromatic molecules are not volatile enough to distil.

-In perfumery, it is used as a fixative since it has the property of anchoring more fleeting scents in a blend.
+In perfumery, Benzoin Siam resinoid is used as a fixative since it has the property of anchoring more fleeting scents in a blend.